silvatek/trustedassertions/README.md

 ## Things to Do

-* Basic search
 * QR Codes for statement, entity and assertion pages
 * SubjectType and ObjectType claims in assertions, or auto-detect type
-* Web page for adding assertion to existing statements etc
 * Mobile web views
-* Web page to create new entity
 * Secure management of private keys
 * Access control
 * User JWT refresh